 PG&E Better Together Resilient Communities Grant Program

-Pacific Gas and Electric Company (PG&E) PG&E is offering a $1 million Better Together Resilient Communities grant program to help California communities better prepare for, withstand, and recover from extreme weather events and other risks related to climate change.
-PG&E will invest $1 million over five years – or $200,000 per year – in shareholder-funded grants.
-In 2018, PG&E has requested grant proposals that will help communities prepare for increased frequency and severity of extreme heat events, and the 2019 Resilient Communities grant program will focus on wildfire risk.
+The Pacific Gas and Electric Company (PG&E) Better Together Resilient Communities grant program funds initiatives to help California communities better prepare for, withstand, and recover from extreme weather events and other risks related to climate change.
+PG&E is investing $2 million over five years in shareholder-funded grants.
+In 2018, PG&E focused on projects to help communities prepare for increased frequency and severity of extreme heat events, and the 2019 Resilient Communities grant program will focus on wildfire risk.
 Priority will be given to projects located in elevated or extreme fire risk areas and that address the needs of environmental and social justice communities.
 Final applications are due no later than September 6, 2019.